cogswell-io/piano-jam-solo/README.md

       callback.call(room);
 ```
-The `unsubscribe` method calls the `unsubscribe` method of the `GambitSDKService`, but it
-does it in a circuitous manner.
-Because you need a `CogsSubscription` object and the
+`unsubscribe` uses a `CogsSubscription` object to perform the unsubscription and the
-`GambitSDKService` returns a set of them, it is necessary to loop through them and call
+`GambitSDKService` returns a set of them, so it is necessary to loop through them and call
 `unsubscribe`.
-Because the app only has one subscription at a time this is a bit of
+The app will only ever have one subscription at a time, so only one iteration
-extra code but no real extra work.
+through the loop will ever occur.
 A callback is invoked after subscription to log
 information about leaving the room.

 #### PublishInterface